Motorcycle engine: Oil

 Some manufacturers use a hybrid cooling method where engine oil is circulated between the engine case and a small radiator.
 Here the oil doubles as cooling liquid, prompting the name "oil-cooling."
 Suzuki has produced many oil-cooled motorcycles.
 Modern BMW R-series flat-twin motorcycles, such as the R1150GS, use air and oil cooling.
 Polaris's Victory motorcycles use oil/air cooling exclusively.

 Other components

 Fuel Injection

 Fuel injection and computer engine management systems are now normal on middle range and larger motorcycles and are increasingly being incorporated onto the smaller machines, partly driven by better emission control and lower maintenance but mostly by manufacturing cost considerations.

+Ignition

 Ignition systems moved from magneto in the 1950s to battery-coil-contact breaker points, and these were increasingly superseded by Capacitor Discharge Ignition (CDI) from the 1980s.
 Small, single-cylinder motorcycles abandoned the flywheel magneto system with contact breakers to similar flywheel driven solid-state systems at about the same time.